rnolden2/cal_agent/README.md

 The application will be available at `http://127.0.0.1:8000`.

 ## Web Interface
-The web interface provides a user-friendly way to interact with the CAL platform.
+The web interface provides a user-friendly, mobile-responsive way to interact with the CAL platform.
 It includes the following pages:
--   **Home:** The main landing page for submitting tasks.
+-   **Home:** The main landing page for submitting tasks, optimized for all device sizes.
 -   **Market Research:** A dedicated interface for market research tasks.
 -   **Workflow Dashboard:** A dashboard for monitoring the status of ongoing workflows.
--   **Report Interface:** An interface for generating and viewing reports.
+-   **Report Interface:** An interface for generating and viewing reports with responsive layouts.
 -   **Feedback Display:** A page for viewing and managing feedback.
 -   **History:** A history of all past requests and responses.

+### Mobile Experience
+- **Responsive Design:** All pages adapt seamlessly from mobile (320px) to desktop displays
+- **Touch-Friendly:** Minimum 44px touch targets for optimal mobile interaction
+- **Fluid Typography:** Text scales appropriately across all screen sizes
+- **Accessible Navigation:** Keyboard and screen reader friendly interface
+- **Performance Optimized:** Fast loading and smooth interactions on all devices

 ## API Endpoints
 The following are the main API endpoints provided by the application: